 The building features two symmetrical crematorium halls, known as the Halls of Farewell, each with cupolas resembling flames.
-The construction of the crematorium was a reflection of a time where artists, engineers, and architects collaborated in a way of “scientifically justified artistic consciousness” and the “Plastic forms of the Halls of Farewell combined a complicated technical process with an avant-garde artistic thinking, dialectically sublating the opposition between technology and humanities, typical of Soviet 1960’s.”
+The construction of the crematorium was a reflection of a time when artists, engineers, and architects collaborated in a way of “scientifically justified artistic consciousness” and the “Plastic forms of the Halls of Farewell combined a complicated technical process with an avant-garde artistic thinking, dialectically sublating the opposition between technology and humanities, typical of Soviet 1960’s.”
 (Source.)

 Their work was ultimately quashed by the ruling government in 1982, who ordered it to be covered in concrete saying that it was inconsistent “with the principles of socialist realism”.
-(Source.)
 While many artists around the globe have since offered to pay to remove the concrete so the sculpture could once again be unveiled, Kyiv officials have not taken up anyone on the offer just yet.
 For now, the concrete wall continues to shroud the work, covered in rather pretty overgrown ivy.

 The crematorium continues to be quite active today, with 12,000 cremations being conducted annually.
 The cemetery is also busy with locals visiting their loved ones, leaving fresh flowers by the graves of the old and the young.

-The Kyiv Crematorium is worth visiting, not only for the architecture, but also a thoughtful stroll through the cemetery, and the panoramic views over Kyiv from the small hillside complex.
+The Kyiv Crematorium is worth visiting, not only for the architecture, but also for a thoughtful stroll through the cemetery, and the panoramic views over Kyiv from the small hillside complex.

-Watch/share this video about the Kyiv Crematorium and better yet, subscribe to my Youtube channel for even more travel related videos.
+Watch/share this video about the Kyiv Crematorium and better yet, subscribe to my Youtube channel for even more travel-related videos.